-By reviewing and analyzing 25 past studies, researchers from four universities across the United States found that pre-natal or early-life consumption of probiotics reduced the risk of developing allergies, and also reduced the total level of the antibody that plays a central role in anaphylaxis: immunoglobulin E, or IgE.
+By reviewing and analyzing 25 past studies, researchers from four U.S. universities found that pre-natal or early-life consumption of probiotics reduced the risk of developing allergies.
+Plus, they reduced the total level of the antibody that plays a central role in anaphylaxis: immunoglobulin E, or IgE.

 With regard to total IgE level, no difference was observed between mothers who only gave probiotics to their baby early in life versus those who took probiotics during pregnancy as well: in either case, total IgE was reduced.